 - the Sulphuric Acid Plant – utilising converter gases to produce sulphuric acid;

 - the Lead Plant – using lead-bearing materials to produce crude lead;

 - the Associated Metals Unit, comprised of sections processing: Sodium Arsenite, Anode Slimes and Electrolyte Purification.

 In the years 1990-1993, a Precious Metals Plant was built at the Głogów copper smelter/refinery to recover silver, gold and small amounts of platinum group metals from the anode slimes remaining after electrolytic copper production.

 In the years 2000-2001, the Lead Plant, opened in 1973, was entirely modernised.
 It has targeted annual production capacity of 230 thousand tonnes of crude lead.

-The production process in the Głogów I smelter makes use of shaft furnaces and the copper concentrate smelting technology.
+The production process in the Głogów I smelter makes use of flash furnace and electric furnace technology.